|Jun 23, 2017||HOME||AUTHOR INDEX||CUSTOMER SERVICE||ABOUT US||CONTACT INFORMATION|

 A manuscript should be typed double spaced on one side only of 8½ x 11 inch pages.
 The left margin should be at least 1½ inches wide, and all others should be at least 1 inch wide.
 Each new paragraph should be indented five spaces.
 Don't set paragraphs in block form.
 There should be no extra spacing between paragraphs.

 The e-files should accompany your manuscript, preferably on a USB flash drive, CD-ROM, or DVD.
 It should be formatted in MS Word.
 Authors using Word 2008 should also send a .txt (text only) version of the document.
+Authors using Google Docs will need to save the file as docx version of the document.
 (If any of these formats are unavailable, please contact the publisher to see if your format is compatible with the publisher's typesetting software system.)
 The manuscript copy should be printed out from the disk so that both the disk and the manuscript copy are exactly alike.